kubedb/docs/docs/guides/milvus/quickstart/standalone.md

 - You need a Kubernetes cluster and `kubectl` configured to talk to it.
 - Install KubeDB with `--set global.featureGates.Milvus=true`.
 - Complete the dependency setup from [Prepare Dependencies](/docs/guides/milvus/quickstart/prerequisites.md).
-That guide installs MinIO, creates the `my-release-minio` secret, and installs the etcd operator required by Milvus.
+That guide installs MinIO, creates the `milvus-storage-config` secret, and installs the etcd operator required by Milvus.
 - This quickstart intentionally uses the smallest working manifest.
 It does **not** require Prometheus Operator or cert-manager.

 > Note: The yaml files used in this tutorial are stored in [docs/guides/milvus/quickstart/yamls](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/milvus/quickstart/yamls) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).